 Is there any possibility to use the advantages of both worlds?

 Luckily due to the retiring of coal and nuclear plants many electric substations are freed up.
 We can lay direct transmission lines to those sites and invert the direct current to alternating current.
-The direct current transmission lines can be constructed packed and near the ground.
-This eliminates the problems with traditional transmission lines like citizen-initiatives and space management.
 The technology of the required inverters has improved drastically.

 So called VSC-Systems or similar inverter-systems can bring the benefits of CSP-Plants (baseline power, stable frequency) to Europe.